-Segregated investments and marketable securities.
-Our segregated investments and marketable securities are comprised of investments in various government agencies and U.S. Treasury securities, which are valued using quoted market prices and classified within Level 1.
+Segregated investments and marketable securities and other assets.
+Our segregated investments and marketable securities and other assets are comprised primarily of investments in various government agencies, U.S. Treasury securities and money market funds, which are valued using quoted market prices and classified within Level 1.